Getting a Credit Card After Bankruptcy

 How Bankruptcy Affects Your Credit

-Are You Ready for a Credit Card Yet?
+Know When You're Ready for a Credit Card

 Before you apply for a credit card, make sure you’re ready for the responsibility.
 You won’t be able to file bankruptcy again for several years, so if you get into credit card debt again, bankruptcy won’t be an option for relief.